netxms/netxms-doc/admin/preface.rst

 and some simple metric configuration. :ref:`installation-and-upgrade` chapter contain more detailed information about NetXMS and its components installation and upgrade.
-To get familiar with main concepts of NetXMS use :ref:`concepts` chapter. :ref:`administration` is main chapter, that provides all necessary information to successfully operate NetXMS.
+To get familiar with main concepts of NetXMS use :ref:`concepts` chapter. :ref:`concepts` is main chapter, that provides all necessary information to successfully operate NetXMS.
 List of built in monitoring options can be found there: :ref:`getting-things-monitored` chapter.
 There is also big chapter about :ref:`NXLS scripting<scripting>`.